malloydata/malloydata.github.io/docs/_src/setup/connection_instructions.md

 ## Adding the Connection in VS Code
 _Note:  DuckDB is natively supported, allowing you to skip these initial steps._

-1. Click on the Malloy icon on the left side of VS Code.
-This opens the Malloy view - a view that allows you to view schemas as you work with Malloy models and edit database connections.
+1. Open or create a file that ends in `.malloy`.
+In the explorer view (the top left icon that looks like files), you'll see a section called "MALLOY CONNECTIONS".

-2. In the "CONNECTIONS" panel, select "Edit Connections".
+2. In the "MALLOY CONNECTIONS" panel, select "Edit Connections".
 This opens the connection manager page.

 3. Click "Add Connection" and fill out the relevant details.
 See below for database-specific instructions.